 The unit makes fast connections with satellites.
 Offers good waterproof capabilities.
 Includes a 2.2-inch display screen that provides valuable information, but screen quality lags behind others.
 Well-below-average price point for accurate GPS standalone device.

 Only runs on AA batteries; no rechargeable battery.
 The device will be too simplistic for some.

 Offers multiple battery power options.
-Will connect with some action cameras to provide geotagging data.
-Excellent to have 8GB of internal data storage.
-Color display screen easy to see in sunlight and measures 2.6".
+Comes preloaded with US and Canada topographic maps.
+Excellent to have an SD card slot for additional storage.
+Color display screen easy to see in sunlight and measures 3 inches.